 Estimate to Complete (ETC): This is the amount that increases at the time of project completion.

-Estimate at Completion (EAC): The sum of all assumed cost at the time of project completion is called EAC.
+Estimate at Completion (EAC): The sum of all assumed costs at the time of project completion is called EAC.

-Variance at Completion (VAC): This refer as a differential value of the Budget at Completion (BAC) to the Estimate At Completion (EAC).
+Variance at Completion (VAC): This refers to a differential value of the Budget at Completion (BAC) to the Estimate At Completion (EAC).